pbrazdil/openshift-resque-cartridge/README.md

     Resque.enqueue(ExampleJob, "some-cool-parameter")

 In order to run it properly, `Resque.redis` must be pointed out to Redis running in your application.
-So, for example if you are running Rails, add a new file `config/initializers/resque_init.rb` with content below.
+For example if you are running Rails, add a new file `config/initializers/resque_init.rb` with content below.

     Resque.redis = Redis.new(:host => ENV['OPENSHIFT_REDIS_HOST'], :port => ENV['OPENSHIFT_REDIS_PORT'], :password => ENV['REDIS_PASSWORD'], :thread_safe => true)